kovidgoyal/calibre/manual/gui.rst

 You can also control how metadata is read from the filename using regular expressions (see :doc:`regexp`).
-In the :guilabel:`Adding Books` section of the configuration dialog, you can specify a regular expression that calibre will use to try and guess metadata from the names of ebook files that you add to the library.
+In the :guilabel:`Adding Books` section of the configuration dialog, you can specify a regular expression that calibre will use to try and guess metadata from the names of e-book files that you add to the library.
 The default regular expression is::

     title - author